Best Of15 min read

 Pros:

-• Fastest tool on this list for template-based work
+• Fastest tool here for template-based work, period

 Cons:

-• Limited for serious vector or print work
+• Won't cut it for serious vector or print design

-• You'll hit walls fast on complex or custom designs
+• You'll hit walls on anything custom or complex

 4. Affinity Designer — Best Budget Vector Tool